liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. Israel has carried out military raids in the area for more than a year
 1. a counter terrorism effort
 1. the military is currently conducting a large offsensive; the military is currently conducting a large defense
-1. I was pulled over by a police officier
 1. the system can continue to function even if some servers fail or become unreachable
 1. there's no room for complacence if you want to win this game; this is not a time to be complacent; you have no real grounds for complaint
 1. the situation has now been de-escalated; the situation has now been escalated